scylladb/care-pet/go/README.md

 - [docker](https://www.docker.com/)
 - [docker-compose](https://docs.docker.com/compose/)

-To run local ScyllaDB cluster consisting of 3 nodes with the help of `docker` and `docker-compose` execute:
+To run a local ScyllaDB cluster consisting of three nodes with the help of `docker` and `docker-compose` execute:

     $ docker-compose up -d

-Docker compose will spin up 3 nodes: `carepet-scylla1`, `carepet-scylla2`
+Docker-compose will spin up three nodes: `carepet-scylla1`, `carepet-scylla2` and `carepet-scylla3`.
-and `carepet-scylla3`.
 You can access them with the `docker` command:

     to execute CQLSH: